Article written by Elisa

 The Ultimate Brittany Road Trip (Bretagne Road Trip) – Nature & Culture

-If you are looking for ways to spend 5 days in Brittany, look no further.
-This 5-day Brittany road trip from Dinan to the Bay of St. Michel covers two French departments (Côtes d’Armor and Ile et Vilaine) and will take you through some of the main sights Brittany has to offer.
-This Brittany itinerary by car is a good combination of natural sights, picturesque small towns, and good food.
-We’re sure you will enjoy it as much as we did!
+If you’re looking for scenic drives in Brittany, look no further.
+This 5 days in Brittany road trip from Dinan to the Bay of Saint-Michel will take you through some of the main sights Brittany has to offer.
+This driving tour of Brittany is a good combination of natural sights, picturesque small towns, and delicious food, and I’m sure you will enjoy it as much as we did!

 This road trip Brittany is one of the most beautiful road trips in France, plus driving in Brittany is super easy.
 Click here for the best road trips in France.